 It’s no secret that God uses Christian music to change lives in radical ways.
-That’s certainly the case for Danny Holmes, who confessed to a 2016 murder after hearing Big Daddy Weave’s song “Redeemed.”
+That’s certainly the case for Danny Holmes, who confessed to a 2016 first degree murder after hearing Big Daddy Weave’s song “Redeemed.”

 We talked to Joshua Crain, who was Danny’s lawyer during the trial, and the path that led to that confession is one that gave all of us goosebumps.

 As the trial began, Danny leaned over to his lawyer and said, “Josh, I can’t do this.
 I’ve gotta go all in for the Lord if I’m gonna go at all.”
 Before either side could present their arguments, Danny pled guilty to every charge.

 Why the change of heart?
 During the 3 years leading up to his trial, Danny began a relationship with God that transformed him from convict to convert.